Gianluca Frabotta: Loan to Pordenone

 On 11 January 2019, Frabotta was loaned to Serie C club Pordenone on a 6-month loan deal.
 On 26 January he made his debut for the club as a substitute replacing Michele De Agostini in the 69th minute of a 2–1 home defeat against Rimini.
 On 24 May he played his first entire match for the club, a 1–1 away draw against Ternana.
 Frabotta ended his 6-month loan to Pordenone with 7 appearances, including only 2 as a starter.

 Juventus

-On 6 August 2019, Frabotta joined to Serie C club Juventus U23.
+On 6 August 2019, Frabotta joined Serie C club Juventus U23.
 He made his professional senior debut for Juventus, as well as his Serie A debut, on 1 August 2020, in a 3–1 home defeat to Roma.
 On 20 September, in Juventus's opening match of the 2020–21 season, Frabotta played as a starter against Sampdoria; Juventus won 3–0 at home.
 On 4 November, he made his UEFA Champions League debut, coming on as a second–half substitute for Juan Cuadrado in a 4–1 away win over Ferencváros in the group stage.
 Frabotta scored his first goal for Juventus on 27 January 2021, scoring his team's second goal in a 4–0 Coppa Italia win over SPAL in the quarter-finals.